Burger King

-Burger King's menu has expanded from a basic offering of burgers, French fries, sodas, and milkshakes to a larger and more diverse set of products.
-In 1957, the "Whopper" became the first major addition to the menu, and it has become Burger King's signature product since.
-Conversely, Burger King has introduced many products which failed to catch hold in the marketplace.
+Burger King's menu has expanded from a basic offering of burgers, french fries, sodas, and milkshakes to a larger and more diverse set of products.
+In 1957, the "Whopper" became the first major addition to the menu, and it has since become Burger King's signature product.
+Conversely, Burger King has introduced many products that have failed to catch hold in the market.
 Some of these failures in the United States have seen success in foreign markets, where Burger King has also tailored its menu for regional tastes.
-From 2002 to 2010, Burger King aggressively targeted the 18–34 male demographic with larger products that often carried correspondingly large amounts of unhealthy fats and trans-fats.
-This tactic would eventually damage the company's financial underpinnings, and cast a negative pall on its earnings.
-Beginning in 2011, the company began to move away from its previous male-oriented menu and introduce new menu items, product reformulations and packaging, as part of its current owner 3G Capital's restructuring plans of the company.
+From 2002 to 2010, Burger King targeted the 18–34 male demographic with larger products that often carried correspondingly large amounts of unhealthy fats and trans-fats.
+This tactic would eventually damage the company's financial underpinnings and cast a negative pall on its earnings.
+Beginning in 2011, the company began to move away from its previous male-oriented menu and introduce new menu items, product reformulations, and packaging, as part of its current owner 3G Capital's restructuring plans of the company.

-As of December 31, 2018, Burger King reported that it had 17,796 outlets in 100 countries.
+As of December 31, 2018, Burger King reported having 17,796 outlets in 100 countries.
 Of these, nearly half are located in the United States, and 99.7% are privately owned and operated, with its new owners moving to an almost entirely franchised model in 2013.
 Burger King has historically used several variations of franchising to expand its operations.
 The manner in which the company licenses its franchisees varies depending on the region, with some regional franchises, known as master franchises, responsible for selling franchise sub-licenses on the company's behalf.
 Burger King's relationship with its franchises has not always been harmonious.
-Occasional spats between the two have caused numerous issues, and in several instances, the company's and its licensees' relations have degenerated into precedent-setting court cases.
-Burger King's Australian franchise Hungry Jack's is the only franchise to operate under a different name, due to a trademark dispute and a series of legal cases between the two.
+Occasional spats between the two have caused numerous issues, and in several instances, the relations between the company and its licensees have degenerated into precedent-setting court cases.
+Burger King's Australian franchise Hungry Jack's is the only franchise to operate under a different name due to a trademark dispute with a similarly named restaurant in Adelaide, South Australia, and a series of legal cases between the two.